Bril3d/EchoMind/README.md

 # AstraDB Python Connection

-This repository contains code to connect to DataStax AstraDB using the Cassandra driver and environment variables, as well as tools for processing text files and storing them as vector embeddings.
+This repository contains code to connect to DataStax AstraDB using the astrapy package and environment variables, as well as tools for processing text files and storing them as vector embeddings.

 ## Prerequisites